glasnt/talks/2019_09_PDPD.podium/slides.md

 ???

-this is the equiv of casting the empty string, the primative from earlier, to a number
+this is the equiv of casting the empty string, the primitive from earlier, to a number

 Which in this case is zero